 The internal mammary artery is escorted by 2 venae comitantes, which unify in the level of 3rd costal cartilage to create the internal thoracic (mammary) vein, which runs upwards along the medial side of the artery to terminate into the brachiocephalic vein in the root of the neck.

-A. Pericardiophrenic artery: It originates in the root of the neck above the 1st costal cartilage, and descends together with phrenic nerve to the diaphragm.
-It provides pericardium and pleura.
+- Pericardiophrenic artery: It originates in the root of the neck above the 1st costal cartilage, and descends together with phrenic nerve to the diaphragm.
+It supplies pericardium and pleura.

-A. Mediastinal branches: They’re small inconstant twigs, which provide connective tissue, thymus, and front of the pericardium.
+- Mediastinal branches: They’re small inconstant twigs, which supply connective tissue, thymus, and front of the pericardium.

-C. Perforating branches: They accompany the anterior cutaneous branches of intercostal nerves.
-In females, the perforating branches of 2nd, 3rd, and 4th intercostal spaces are rather large and provide the breast.
+- Perforating branches: They accompany the anterior cutaneous branches of intercostal nerves.
+In females, the perforating branches of 2nd, 3rd, and 4th intercostal spaces are rather large and supply the breast.

-D. Superior epigastric artery: It runs downwards behind the 7th costal cartilage between the sternal and 1st costal slides of diaphragm to go into the rectus sheath where it stops by anastomosing with the inferior epigastric artery.
-It provides anterior body wall from clavicle to the umbilicus.
+- Superior epigastric artery: It runs downwards behind the 7th costal cartilage between the sternal and 1st costal slides of diaphragm to go into the rectus sheath where it stops by anastomosing with the inferior epigastric artery.
+It supplies anterior body wall from clavicle to the umbilicus.

-E. Musculophrenic artery: It runs downwards and laterally behind the 7th, 8th, and 9th costal cartilages, and provides 2 anterior intercostal arteries to every of the 7th, 8th, and 9th intercostal spaces.
+- Musculophrenic artery: It runs downwards and laterally behind the 7th, 8th, and 9th costal cartilages, and supplies 2 anterior intercostal arteries to every of the 7th, 8th, and 9th intercostal spaces.
 It pierces the diaphragm near the 9th costal cartilage, to reach under surface.
-It provides diaphragm and muscles of the anterior abdominal wall.
+It supplies diaphragm and muscles of the anterior abdominal wall.

 The internal mammary artery graft (IMA graft) ispreferred over grafts from some other boats, because IMA graft continues long.
 Lately it’s been seen that internal mammary arteries are much less prone to develop atherosclerosis due to their histological peculiarity.
 The walls of these arteries include only elastic tissue and the cells of their endothelial lining secrete some compounds, which prevents atherosclerosis.
 The left internal mammary artery is favored over right internal mammary artery, because it’s simpler to access it.

 Before the internal thoracic artery was utilized to be ligated in the 3rd intercostal space to be able to fortify the blood supply to the heart by redirecting blood from this artery to its pericardiophrenic branch.
-This process is currently dated.
+This process is now outdated.